yoctoproject/poky/documentation/profile-manual/profile-manual-arch.rst

 -  the perf_events subsystem
 -  debugfs

-.. container:: informalexample

-   Tying it Together:
+.. admonition:: Tying it Together

    Rather than enumerating here how each tool makes use of these common mechanisms, textboxes like this will make note of the specific usages in each tool as they come up in the course of the text.